wix-incubator/wix-ui-tpa/src/components/Calendar/README.md

-## Calendar
+## About

-An implementation of an Calendar for TPAs
+An implementation of an **Calendar** for TPAs.

-This Readme was auto-generated and needs to be filled manually
+Component is responsible for drawing visual elements but not for data.
+For example it does not have logic to determine what days belong to which months or weeks and similar.

 ## Temporary draft notes